melanieinpursuit/portfolio-project-proposal/README.md

 Much like in Module 2, you will have the freedom to choose the topic for your application.

-This time, you'll create a **Full Stack Applciation** using the PERN stack.
+This time, you'll create a **Full Stack Application** using the PERN stack.

 This proposal will serve as a starting point for your ideas and plans.